Fellowship for Digital Scholarship

 • A list of relevant publications;

 • Two letters of recommendation from the academic referees named in the application form.
 Applicants should ask the referees to comment on their professional knowledge of the applicant and the contribution the proposed research would make to scholarship.
-The referees should be asked to send their letters directly to the Coordinator of the Fellowship Programme, by email to firstname.lastname@example.org or by post to the following address: K. van Ommen, Scaliger Institute, P.O.
-Box 9501, 2300 RA Leiden, The Netherlands;
+The referees should be asked to send their letters directly to the Coordinator of the Fellowship Programme, by per e-mail or by post to: K. van Ommen, Scaliger Institute, PO Box 9501, 2300 RA Leiden, The Netherlands;

 • Researchers who have yet to obtain their doctoral degree also need to have a letter of recommendation from their supervisor(s);

-Applicants for the Elsevier fellowship are required to fill out this application form (see aside) and send it to the co-ordinator of the Scaliger Insitute, K. van Ommen, MA, Leiden University Library, Postbus 9501, 2300 RA Leiden, the Netherlands.
+Applicants for the Fellowship for Digital Scaholarship are required to fill out this application form (see aside) and send it to the co-ordinator of the Scaliger Insitute by e-mail or post to K. van Ommen, MA, Leiden University Library, PO Box 9501, 2300 RA Leiden, The Netherlands.